 Family law issues can be complicated, and when they involve parties from different countries, they become even more complex.
 The Canadian legal system has a process for dealing with international matters of court, including divorce, child custody, and child support.
 In this article, we will explore the process of international matters of court in Canada, including the role of Canadian courts, the recognition of foreign judgments, and the Hague Convention.

 Canadian courts have the authority to make decisions in cases involving international family law matter, provided that at least one party has a connection to Canada.
 The courts can make decisions on issues such as divorce, child custody and support, as well as property division and spousal support.
 In many cases, the courts will consider the laws of the foreign country in which the parties reside or have a connection to.

-Canadian courts may recognize foreign judgments related to family law matters if they meet certain criteria.
+Canadian superior court of justice courts may recognize foreign judgments related to family law matters if they meet certain criteria.
 For example, if a foreign court had jurisdiction over the parties and the matter, and if the foreign court’s decision is not contrary to Canadian public policy, the Canadian courts may recognize the foreign judgment.

 However, if the foreign court’s decision was made in violation of natural justice, or if it is not in compliance with Canadian law, the Canadian courts may refuse to recognize the foreign judgment.
 Similarly, if the foreign judgment would result in an unfair or unjust result in Canada, the Canadian courts may also refuse to recognize it.

 The Hague Convention is an international treaty that addresses the jurisdictional issues that arise in international family law matter, including child custody and child support.
 Canada is a signatory to the Hague Convention, which means that Canadian courts are bound by its provisions.